makerdao/mips/MIP55/MIP55.md

 MIP55c3 subproposals must use the template located at **[MIP55c3-Subproposal-Template.md](https://github.com/makerdao/mips/blob/master/MIP55/MIP55c3-Subproposal-Template.md)** .

 This is a component that can have on-chain effects that alter the Maker Protocol's state.
-When subproposals are generated from this component, the vote must include a technical state change to authorize drawing funds from the Maker Protocol.
+When subproposals are generated from this component, the vote must include a Technical State Change to authorize drawing funds from the Maker Protocol.

 **The proposal parameters**

-Requests of less than or equal to 50k Dai may go into the Weekly Cycle, provided the Feedback and Frozen periods have been fullfilled.
+Requests of less than or equal to 50k Dai may go into the Weekly Governance Cycle, provided the Feedback and Frozen Periods have been fullfilled.
 Anything above 50k Dai must go through the Monthly Governance Cycle.

 _Parameters for requests of less or equal to 50K Dai:_

-* Minimum feedback period: 2 weeks.
+* Minimum Feedback Period: 2 Weeks.
-* Minimum frozen period: 1 week.
+* Minimum Frozen Period: 1 Week.

 _Parameters for requests of above 50K Dai:_

-* Minimum feedback period: 4 weeks.
+* Minimum Feedback Period: 4 Weeks.
-* Minimum frozen period: 1 week.
+* Minimum Frozen Period: 1 Week.